Dr. John Clarke

 Two books appeared in 2007: Looking at Laughter: Humor, Power, and Transgression in Roman Visual Culture, 100 B.C.-A.D.
 250 (California) and Roman Life, 100 B.C.-A.D.
 200 (Abrams).
 Looking at Laughter examines the intersection of class and humor in a variety of settings, including public spectacle, tavern paintings, and graffiti.
 Roman Life is geared to non-specialist readers.
 It follows individuals known to us from archaeological evidence through the events of their daily lives; an interactive CD-ROM that allows the user to explore the richly decorated House of the Vettii at Pompeii, comes with the book.

 Currently Clarke is co-director of the Oplontis Project, working, since 2005, to complete the study, excavation, and publication of two Roman villas (“A” and “B”) buried by Vesuvius in A.D.
-79. With the endorsement of the Italian Ministry of Culture, the Oplontis Project has completed the first of four volumes on Villa A; it will appear in digital form in the Humanities E-Book series of the American Council of Learned Societies.
+79. With the endorsement of the Italian Ministry of Culture, Clarke and his co-editor have published the first of four volumes on Villa A. Entitle Oplontis Villa A (“of Poppaea”) at Torre Annunziata, Italy: The Ancient Landscape and Modern Rediscovery.
+It is a born-digital, Open Access E-Book in the Humanities E-Book series of the American Council of Learned Societies.
+(To access the volume, type “oplontis heb” in your browser.)
 All the research findings will be accessed through a navigable, 3D digital model that links to the Project database, housed at the Texas Advanced Computing Center.
 Support for the project includes a Collaborative Research Grant from the National Endowment for the Humanities and grants from the Department’s new Center for the Study of Ancient Italy (CSAI).
-In collaboration with the Kelsey Museum of Archaeology at the University of Michigan, the Clarke is organizing an exhibition, to open in 2015, entitled “Leisure and Luxury in the Age of Nero: The Villas of Oplontis.”
+Clarke has co-curated a major traveling loan exhibition of works of art and objects of daily life found at Oplontis and never seen before by the public.
+Entitled “Leisure and Luxury in the Age of Nero: The Villas of Oplontis,” the exhibition will travels from its inaugural venue at the University of Michigan, Ann Arbor (2016), to the Museum of the Rockies and the Smith College Museum of Art (2017).